azuregray/CodSoft-InternshipTasks/README.md

 ## Task 1: Movie Genre Classification

 ### Task Description: *Create a machine learning model that can predict the genre of a movie based on its plot summary or other textual information.
 You can use techniques like TF-IDF or word embeddings with classifiers such as Naive Bayes, Logistic Regression, or Support Vector Machines.*
-For this task, I implemented cutting-edge techniques in **object recognition**.
-The results and details can be found in the respective task folder.
+For this task, I implemented an ML model using TF-IDF and Naive Bayes classifier to successfully predict movie genres based on plot summaries, achieving accurate genre classification.

 ## Task 2: Credit Card Fraud Detection